AliProjectHub/Academic_Kaggle_Challenges/Advanced_Data_Analytics_4_AirBnb_Challenge/README.md

 :sparkles: Welcome to this repo documenting my final submission to the Advanced Data Analytics Seminar at Humboldt University Berlin.

 ## Content
-:snake: Python Notebook (as .ipynb and .py)
+:snake: Python Notebook (as .ipynb)

 :file_folder: Processed data included in data folder